wp-plugins/rootspersona/readme.txt

 2. Browse for a Gedcom file on your local PC and select 'Upload'.
 3. Select one or more persons to create pages for and select 'Submit'

-Your Wordpress site will now have an information page for each person selected!
+Your Wordpress site will now have an *persona* page for each person selected!

 *Note: importing Gedcom files from different programs can have unexpected consequences. rootsPersona uses the ids generated in the gedcom file, and different programs may assign the same ids to different people.